CoverIQ/CoverIQ-Test-Assistant/Feature2/readme.md

 - bdd_style_test_case_generator.py
 Converts each test plan item into Gherkin-style BDD test cases

+- DocumentGenerator.py
+Helper class for document generation.
+It is not included in main, but provides static methods for use.
+It generates markdown content for test plans and test cases, and creates feature files in a zip format.
+If needed, you can call these methods with the json files generated from previous steps.

 Supports both positive and negative scenarios

 - main.py